David Frankel (entrepreneur)

-David Frankel (born 1970) is a South African-born American entrepreneur and venture capitalist.
+David Frankel (born 1970) is a South African-born American entrepreneur, venture capitalist, and philanthropist.
 He is the co-founder of Founder Collective, a seed-stage venture capital fund with offices in New York City and Cambridge.
-He has been named to the Midas List of the world's best venture capital and seed stage investors seven times.
+He has been named to the Midas List of the world's best venture capital and seed stage investors nine times.

 Early life and education

 Frankel was born and raised in Johannesburg.
 His paternal great-grandfather, Jacob Frankel, emigrated from Germany to South Africa in 1915 and in 1920 founded Tiger Oatery, a small milling company.
 His grandfather, Rudolph Leo Frankel, led the company as it expanded to become Tiger Brands, a South African conglomerate.

 He attended King David High School, where he met his friend and future business partner, Alon Apteker.
 As adolescents, he and Apteker sold CDs and picture frames at a Johannesburg flea market.
 Frankel graduated from the University of the Witwatersrand with a BSc (honors) in Electrical Engineering in 1992.